-A Samsung Galaxy S22 vs. Google Pixel 6 face-off pits two of the more affordable Android flagships to see which ranks higher among the best Android phones.
-You can find more premium models from both Samsung and Google, but these are the phones to get when you still want high-end features without sky-high price tags.
+A Samsung Galaxy S22 vs. Google Pixel 6 face-off pits two of the more affordable Android phones against each other to see which one comes out on top.
+You can find more premium models from both Samsung and Google — especially now that the Pixel 7 is out — but these are some great phones to consider, even better when you find them on sale.

 But which phone is best for you?
 Our Samsung Galaxy S22 review found that Samsung's latest flagship delivers a bright display in a compact device with one of the best performing chipsets found in an Android phone.
 Samsung has also made camera improvements that bolster the S22's picture-taking capabilities.

 Still, capturing top-notch images is Google's calling card, and that's particularly on display with the Pixel 6.
-This entry-level flagship from Google also introduces to Google's own Tensor silicon, which relies on a beefed-up neural engine to power a lot of Pixel-specific features.
+This 2021 entry-level flagship from Google also introduced us to Google's own Tensor silicon, which relies on a beefed-up neural engine to power a lot of Pixel-specific features.

 You can read our Galaxy S22 Ultra vs. Pixel 6 Pro face-off to see how the premium models match up.
 But to find out who comes out on top in a very close Samsung Galaxy S22 vs. Google Pixel 6 battle, read on.

 Samsung Galaxy S22 vs Google Pixel 6: Specs

 |Row 0 - Cell 0||Galaxy S22||Pixel 6|

 |Display||6.1-inch Dynamic AMOLED FHD+ (2340 x 1080)||6.4 inches AMOLED FHD+ (2400 x 1080)|

 |Rear cameras||50MP (f/1.8) main, 12MP (f/2.2) ultrawide, 10MP (f/2.4) 3x telephoto||50MP wide (f/1.85), 12MP ultrawide (f/2.2)|